Apple Cinnamon Cobbler

 A bowl of the red and green apples.

-How is apple cobbler different from apple crisp?
+What is the difference between apple cobbler and apple crisp?

 There is a difference between apple crisp and apple cobbler.
 Apple crisp (like its name) has a crispy crumble topping made with oatmeal.
 The topping for apple cobbler is generally a smooth batter that is poured on top of the apple filling and bakes more cake-like.